Becoming a childminder

 What do if your child has an accident and the latest safety advice.

-Ideas to develop your baby or child’s communication skills.
+Ideas to develop your baby or child’s early communication skills.
 Find strategies, activities and resources that will help your child develop understanding, talking or communication skills.
 The resources and activities might be things you choose to do yourself at home.
 They might also include more particular activities advised by a practitioner or activities and programmes that your child’s school or setting might use.
 You may find more specific activities that can be advised or delivered by a speech and language therapist.

-Ideas to develop your baby or child’s communication skills.
+Ideas to develop your baby or child’s early communication skills.
 Find strategies, activities and resources that will help your child develop understanding, talking or communication skills.
 The resources and activities might be things you choose to do yourself at home.
 They might also include more particular activities advised by a practitioner or activities and programmes that your child’s school or setting might use.
 You may find more specific activities that can be advised or delivered by a speech and language therapist.

 Advice and activities to support children and parents with their mental health and emotional wellbeing.